BYODKM/HTML6/src/assets/images/sprites/README.md

-# Instructions
+# Sprites Mixin

 ## File Name

-2x images must have a "-2x" suffix.
+- 2x images must have a "-2x" suffix.

 ## How To Use